zwave-js/node-zwave-js/packages/core/api.md

 // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
 // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
 // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-// Warning: (ae-missing-release-tag) "encodePartial" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "encodePartial" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public
 export function encodePartial(fullValue: number, partialValue: number, bitMask: number): number;

-// Warning: (ae-missing-release-tag) "encodeX25519KeyDERPKCS8" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "encodeX25519KeyDERPKCS8" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public
 export function encodeX25519KeyDERPKCS8(key: Buffer): Buffer;

-// Warning: (ae-missing-release-tag) "encodeX25519KeyDERSPKI" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "encodeX25519KeyDERSPKI" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public
 export function encodeX25519KeyDERSPKI(key: Buffer): Buffer;

-// Warning: (ae-missing-release-tag) "encryptAES128CCM" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "encryptAES128CCM" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export function encryptAES128CCM(key: Buffer, iv: Buffer, plaintext: Buffer, additionalData: Buffer, authTagLength: number): {